 How can I spot a fake website?

-Before you commit to a purchase, take a look at the website.
+Before you commit to a purchase, take a good look at the website.

 How did you access the website?
 Did you click on a link in an unsolicited email, text message or online ad?
 That can be dangerous, by clicking such links you may inadvertently provide fraudsters with your personal and financial details.
 Where you can, use previously tested or trusted links.